wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 ##  Benefits to Community (max 250 words)
 Flowchart creator is a user-friendly add-on to MUGQIC_PIPELINE.
 As metioned in **Synopsis**, MUGQIC_PIPELINE has many different kinds of pipelines and user can cnotrol aspects like steps ranges.On this perspective, a flowchart illustrating vital information makes MUGQIC_PIPELINE software more user-friendly and concrete.
 For example, flowchart contains start node (contains pipeline type,time and output path), step node (e.g. step1:convert BAM to FASTQ files), input/output node (e.g. BAM/FAST files) and action node (tell user what action dose the step do).
-Moreover, I will design and introduce an integrated Flowchart creator API in pipeline base class so that it will alleviate the requirment to change the pipeline class for adding new type of pipelines in future.
+Moreover, Flowchart creator engine can be called after pipeline is running.
+Then it can generate a more meticulous flowchart helping user to track the status of each step.

 ## Coding Plan & Methods
 Describe perceived obstacles and challenges, and how you plan to overcome them.